-Welcome to the Southeast Cincinnati Soccer Association (SCSA)!
-Since its founding in 1974, SCSA has been providing boys with the opportunity to have fun, get exercise and learn teamwork by playing recreational soccer.
+WHAT WE DO: Since its founding in 1974, SCSA has been providing boys with the opportunity to have fun, get exercise and learn teamwork by playing recreational soccer.
 We have over 100 teams in all ages, from kindergarten through high school.
 There are no try-outs, and you don’t need experience to join.
 In the younger age groups everyone is required to play half the game.
 Players are assigned to teams based on age and by neighborhood areas.
 Young players learn a simplified game using a smaller size field.
-Coaches will be working hard to make this a great season.

-Below is a list of divisions for the 2016 Spring and Fall seasons.The range for the Fall season is 1997 through 2011.
-Registration will open by mid-January.
+Below is a list of divisions for the 2017 Spring and Fall seasons.The range for the Fall season is 1998 through 2012.

 - Encourage all players to have fun while developing physical fitness